Aarif1430/ANPR-Convolutional-Neural-Network/README.md

 ## Credits

-The project was inspired by [Micheal_Nelson](http://neuralnetworksanddeeplearning.com/).
+The project was inspired by [Micheal_Nelson](http://neuralnetworksanddeeplearning.com/) book on neural networks.
 The idea was to solve a real world problem using concepts described in book.
 [3Blue1Brown](https://www.youtube.com/watch?v=aircAruvnKk&t=7s) has also got a good playlist on neural networks for indepth understanding of backpropagation.